-European School of Reconstructive Microsurgery
+In search of excellence in Reconstructive Microsurgery

-The Reconstructive Microsurgery European School is a state-of the art learning facility, designed and commissioned to meet the needs of the modern healthcare professional and provide excellence as a facility for advanced microsurgical training.
+The Reconstructive Microsurgery European School (RMES) is a state-of the art learning facility, designed and commissioned to meet the needs of the modern healthcare professional and provide excellence as a facility for advanced microsurgical training.

 The aim of this school is teaching the skills required to perform microsurgery required in a variety specialities including plastic surgery.